 Sanctuary Decorating Team

-The Sanctuary Decorating Team is responsible for changing the liturgical paraments, adding banners and other meaningful items to the sanctuary, as the church season dictates.
-The committee does not meet on a regular basis.
+The Sanctuary Decorating Team is responsible for changing the liturgical paraments, adding banners and other meaningful items to the Sanctuary, as the church season dictates.
+This team does not meet on a regular basis.
 Most of the work is done on an “as-needed” basis, most often on Wednesday mornings.
 Just like wedding or birthday decorations, banners and other decorative items help us to celebrate the church seasons, to rejoice in God’s endless mercy and to invite participation in the service.
 “May we shout for joy over your victory and lift up or banners in the name of our God.”
 Psalm 20:5

 The Serenity Garden is a natural area located south of the Fellowship Hall that was built as a quiet place for prayer and reflection.
 As with any garden area, constant maintenance is required to preserve its beauty and usefulness.
 This is a good project for a group or family.